jtruong1/wordle-clone-api/README.md

 $ cp .env.example .env
 ```

-Some core settings such as `APP_PORT` and `SESSION_SECRET` may be modified in `.env` if you wish to fine-tune the default configuration.
-Deployment to Heroku is supported out of the box, however it is recommended to configure `SESSION_SECRET` for production regardless of how you are deploying the project.
+Some core settings such as `APP_PORT` and `APP_KEY` may be modified in `.env` if you wish to fine-tune the default configuration.
+Deployment to Heroku is supported out of the box, however it is recommended to configure `APP_KEY` for production regardless of how you are deploying the project.

-Depending on the HTTP client you are using, you may need to ensure that it is able to accept session cookies by setting `XMLHttpRequest.withCredentials` to true.
-For Axios, a property called `withCredentials` is accessible in the request config.

-In the near future, session cookies will be replaced with something more frontend agonistic.
+To generate a random word, you may pass a `seed` via the query string or as part of the request body.

 # Endpoints
 ### GET - `/word`
-Gets the game state for the current session.
+Gets the current game state.
 This endpoint is intended to be used for testing and/or debugging purposes.

 ### Parameters
 | Input | Type | Description |